Studying Nursing Locally Just Got Easier

 UCOL’s New Zealand Diploma in Enrolled Nursing will equip you with the theoretical knowledge and practical experience needed for a successful career.
 The qualification meets the Nursing Council competencies for enrolled nursing and prepares you for practice under the direction and delegation of a registered nurse.

-Academic Portfolio Manager Gordana Bogunovic said enrolled nurses’ work as part of a team to contribute to care planning and deliver nursing care to health consumers in community, residential and hospital settings.
+Tracey Cook, UCOL Academic Portfolio Manager Wairarapa Health & Sciences, said enrolled nurses’ work as part of a team to contribute to care planning and deliver nursing care to health consumers in community, residential and hospital settings.
 They are accountable for their nursing actions and practice competently in accordance with legislation, to their level of knowledge and experience.

-Horowhenua Kaiwhakahaere Yvonne Seng said being able to offer the new course is exciting for her team in Levin.
+UCOL Director Wairarapa Carrie McKenzie said being able to offer the new course is exciting for her team in Masterton.

-For those on the Enrolled Nurse programme they can do all of the practical learning from our Horowhenua UCOL campus, guided by experienced Nursing Educators.
-For their theoretical component of study, ākonga will have the option of travelling to Palmerston North for the face-to-face lectures, or attending the lectures online via our engaging online learning platform.”
+Carrie said those on the Enrolled Nurse programme can do all of the practical learning from our Wairarapa UCOL campus, guided by experienced Nursing Educators.
+For their theoretical component of study, ākonga will have face-to-face lectures on campus for the first time.
+And, we have a part-time option over three years.

-We’re holding an open evening for anyone interested between 6-8pm on Thursday, 9 June at our campus 160 Oxford Street in Levin.

-Yvonne said come along and chat with one of our nursing team about your options.
-They’ll also be able to answer any questions about UCOL’s Bachelor of Nursing and a three-month programme for nurses who need a refresh to get back into registered nursing.
+About the programme: The Enrolled Nurse programme runs for 18 months and is divided into three main areas.
+A typical week includes 4 days in class, which includes simulated practice.
+There is up to 8 hours of self-directed learning in a week, which can be done in your own time.
+In between class, weeks there are 2-4 week blocks of placement, which are 40 hours a week.
+Within the 18 months there are 9 weeks of holidays and a further 5 weeks of independent learning/clinical catch up if needed.

 About us: UCOL is a subsidiary of Te Pūkenga with campuses in Manawatū, Whanganui, Wairarapa, Horowhenua, online, in school and in work.
 We inspire ākonga and whānau, businesses, and their communities to succeed.
 Te Pūkenga was established to better meet the needs of learners and employers by bringing together on-job, on-campus and online learning across Aotearoa New Zealand.